hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset.html.markdown

 * `role` -
   (Optional)
   Describes the rights granted to the user specified by the other member of the access object.
-Primitive, Predefined and custom roles are supported.
-Predefined roles that have equivalent primitive roles are swapped by the API to their Primitive counterparts.
-See
+Basic, predefined, and custom roles are supported.
+Predefined roles that have equivalent basic roles are swapped by the API to their basic counterparts.
+See [official docs](https://cloud.google.com/bigquery/docs/access-control).
-  [official docs](https://cloud.google.com/bigquery/docs/access-control).

 * `special_group` -